 The district will designate and identify to the juvenile court (and update as necessary) and to the Office of the Superintendent of Public Instruction a staff member to coordinate district efforts to address excessive absenteeism and truancy, including outreach and conferences, coordinating the MOU, establishing protocols and procedures with the court, coordinating trainings, sharing evidence-based and culturally appropriate promising practices.
 The district will also identify a person within each school to serve as a contact regarding excessive absenteeism and truancy and assisting in the recruitment of community truancy board members.

-No later than the seventh unexcused absence within any month during the current school year or upon the tenth unexcused absence during the current school year, if the district’s attempts to substantially reduce a student’s absences have not been successful and if the student is under the age of seventeen, the district shall file a petition and affidavit for a civil action in juvenile court.
+No later than the seventh unexcused absence within any month during the current school year or upon the tenth unexcused absence during the current school year, if the district’s attempts to substantially reduce a student’s absences have not been successful and if the student is under the age of seventeen, the district must file a petition and supporting affidavit for a civil action in juvenile court.
 When a petition is filed, it shall initially be stayed by the juvenile court and the child and the child’s parents must be referred to a community truancy board (CTB) or other coordinated means of intervention following the requirements in RCW 28A.225.035.
 The CTB response must take place within twenty days of the referral.
 If the CTB fails to reach an agreement, or the parent or student does not comply with the agreement within the timeline for completion, the CTB shall return the case to the juvenile court.
 The stay of the petition shall be lifted and the juvenile court shall schedule a hearing at which the court shall consider the petition.

 The petition will contain the following: